marcus-grant/notes/python-collections.md

 print(mySet)
 ```

-## Using Dictionaries to Indicate Frequency of Occurence
+## Using Dictionaries to Count Frequency of Occurrence

-Dictionaries can be used to store anything in a quickly searchable structure.
+Dictionaries can store anything in a quickly searchable structure.
-This is great when the frequency of an item in a collection is needed.
+This is great when representing the frequency of an item in a collection.
 Take the string `s` from above, there's some words that occur more than once.
 Counting this is best done with a dictionary.